AdobeDocs/workfront.en/help/administration-and-setup/set-up-workfront/configure-timesheets-schedules/schedules-overview.md

 # Schedules overview

 You can define your work week by using schedules.
 You can associate a schedule with a user or a project.
-This allows *Adobe Workfront* to calculate timelines and user availability.
+This allows `Adobe Workfront` to calculate timelines and user availability.

-Consider the following when working with schedules in *Workfront*:
+Consider the following when working with schedules in `Workfront`:

 <ul>
- <li> <p>The <em>Workfront administrator</em> identifies the hours of operation for the organization in a schedule.</p> <p>Similarly, a <em>group administrator</em> can identify the hours of operation of a schedule administered by a group they manage.<br>For more information about group administrators, see <a href="../../../administration-and-setup/manage-groups/group-roles/group-administrators.md" class="MCXref xref">Group administrators</a>.<br>For example, a schedule can be defined as: Monday through Friday, 8 AM to 5 PM, with an hour break for lunch.</p> </li>
+ <li> <p>The <span>Workfront administrator</span> identifies the hours of operation for the organization in a schedule.</p> <p>Similarly, a <span>group administrator</span> can identify the hours of operation of a schedule administered by a group they manage.<br>For more information about group administrators, see <a href="../../../administration-and-setup/manage-groups/group-roles/group-administrators.md" class="MCXref xref">Group administrators</a>.<br>For example, a schedule can be defined as: Monday through Friday, 8 AM to 5 PM, with an hour break for lunch.</p> </li>
- <li> <p><em>Workfront</em> uses the schedule to determine when the work day starts and ends.</p> <p>This does not prevent a user from working on or completing work outside normal business hours.
+ <li> <p><span>Workfront</span> uses the schedule to determine when the work day starts and ends.</p> <p>This does not prevent a user from working on or completing work outside normal business hours.
 Generally, it's not necessary to create a new schedule or a schedule exception to focus on work planned in the evening.</p> <p>Likewise, your organization may have flexible arrival times for your work day.
 You may have a set of employees that arrives at 8 AM and another set that arrives at 9 AM.
 It is not necessary to create unique schedules for each group, if the groups have similar or identical schedules.
 But if the groups have drastically different schedules, their users should be associated with unique schedules.
 An employee understands if an assignment is due to complete at 5 PM it means the work must be done by the end of the business day, regardless of the time they come in to work.</p> </li>
  <li> <p>We recommend that you create separate schedules for each time zone associated with the organization.</p> <p>You can assign a specific time zone for each schedule to ensure work is scheduled appropriately for users that work in different time zones.</p> </li>
- <li> <p>The <em>Workfront</em> Default Schedule is used in timeline calculations when users or projects are not associated with a schedule.</p> <p>The Default Schedule comes with your <em>Workfront</em> system and cannot be deleted unless it's replaced with a new schedule you create.</p> </li>
+ <li> <p>The <span>Workfront</span> Default Schedule is used in timeline calculations when users or projects are not associated with a schedule.</p> <p>The Default Schedule comes with your <span>Workfront</span> system and cannot be deleted unless it's replaced with a new schedule you create.</p> </li>
- <li> <p>In addition to calculating timelines, <em>Workfront</em> uses schedules to calculate user availability.</p> <note type="important">
+ <li> <p>In addition to calculating timelines, <span>Workfront</span> uses schedules to calculate user availability.</p> <note type="important">
-   <em>Workfront</em> uses either the user or the project schedule to determine resource availability in the Resource Planner.
+   <span>Workfront</span> uses either the user or the project schedule to determine resource availability in the Resource Planner.
 Which schedule is used depends on what the
-   <em>Workfront</em> Administrator selected for the Calculate Resource Availability Using setting.
+   <span>Workfront</span> Administrator selected for the Calculate Resource Availability Using setting.
 For information about Resource Management settings, see
    <a href="../../../administration-and-setup/set-up-workfront/configure-system-defaults/configure-resource-mgmt-preferences.md" class="MCXref xref">Configure Resource Management preferences</a>.
   </note> </li>
 </ul>